lavafroth/droidrunco/README.md

 ### How?

-`deboat++` solves the aforementioned issue by fetching the package names as well as app labels using the `aapt` binaries.
+`droidrunco` solves the aforementioned issue by fetching the package names as well as app labels using the `aapt` binaries.
 This can help the user get better insights on whether an app is safe to get rid of.